Comfort Care or Hospice Care? Is There a Difference?

 Hospice care helps improve quality of life, not just for the patient but for the whole family.
 It is a whole-body approach that provides physical, emotional, and spiritual care.
 To accomplish this, the patient receives an interdisciplinary team (IDT) that includes a physician, nurse, nursing aide, social worker, chaplain, and volunteer(s).
 The level of care and support the team provides is a comfort to both patients and families.

-Your Hospice Care Team Will…
+What Does a Hospice Care Team Do?

-• Develop a plan of care based on what’s important to the patient and their loved ones
+- Develop a plan of care based on what’s important to the patient and their loved ones

-• Meet hygiene needs to keep the patient feeling clean and comfortable
+- Meet hygiene needs to keep the patient feeling clean and comfortable

-• Through regular visits, they will monitor pain levels, symptoms, and emotional and spiritual distress so that any issues can then be addressed by the team
+- Through regular visits, they will monitor pain levels, symptoms, and emotional and spiritual distress so that any issues can then be addressed by the team

-• Provide education and information for family caregivers on their loved one’s disease
+- Provide education and information for family caregivers on their loved one’s disease

-• Offer companionship for the patient and respite for family members through a volunteer(s)
+Help identify available resources to meet specific needs they may have - Offer companionship for the patient and respite for family members through a volunteer(s)

-• Address anticipatory grief for patients and their loved ones
+- Address anticipatory grief for patients and their loved ones

-• Provide 24/7 clinical support for patients and their families – nights, weekends, holidays, whenever critical assistance is needed
+- Provide 24/7 clinical support for patients and their families – nights, weekends, holidays, whenever critical assistance is needed

 Studies show that hospice patients live longer, generally, when comfort care begins early.
 This means more time to hold a hand, share special moments, and say “I love you.”